m3nfis/addressing-nodejs/README.md

 A Node.js addressing library, powered by CLDR and Google's address data.
 This is a complete port of the [CommerceGuys addressing library](https://github.com/commerceguys/addressing) from PHP to Node.js.

+## About This Port

+This library is a **complete Node.js port** of the original [CommerceGuys addressing library](https://github.com/commerceguys/addressing) written in PHP.
+The original library provides:

+- Countries, with translations for over 150 locales.
+Powered by CLDR v47.
+- Address formats for over 200 countries
+- Subdivisions (administrative areas, localities, dependent localities) for 60 countries
+- Both latin and local subdivision names, when relevant (e.g: Okinawa / 沖縄県)
+- Formatting, in HTML or plain text
+- Validation
+- Zones

+Address formats and subdivisions were initially generated from Google's Address Data Service, and are now owned and maintained by the library.

+This Node.js port maintains the same API structure and functionality while adapting it to modern JavaScript/TypeScript patterns and Node.js ecosystem best practices.

 ## Features

 - **Countries**: 150+ locales, powered by CLDR v47